dultonmedia/eagleplatform-api/media/filters.md

 * `page` (optional) Current page.
 First page is 1
 * `per_page` (optional) Amount of records to show per page.

+If filter allows to pass parameters use them as follows in filter export description.

 #### Output

 Basic data for filter with records object.
 Each record contains standard fields.